Released: 19th August 2002

 Chart run: 17-26-28-40-55-69

 There are two versions of the music video accompanying I’m Alive.
-Either way, the concept is much the same; a rogue model aeroplane is being flown around New York, causing disruption and annoyance.
-The only real differential is that in one video the culprit is Stuart Little and in the other, it is a young hooligan child.
-And what part does Celine Dion play in all of this havoc?
-Well, she’s nestled away within the cogs of the model aeroplane (where else?) performing the song while standing atop a variety of moving parts.
-At this point, it’s hard to place an estimate on what size she’s supposed to be in comparison to both Stuart Little and the aeroplane, but it can’t be any bigger than an ant (so, 1-2mm then).
+Either way, the concept is the same; a rogue model aeroplane is flown around New York, causing disruption and annoyance.
+The only real difference is that in one video, the culprit is Stuart Little, and in the other, it’s a young child.
+Celine Dion’s part in the havoc is to be nestled away in the cogs of the aeroplane (where else?), performing the song while standing atop various moving parts.